Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the blood 3, Sanguis*
 ##### Cost: 4 experience points
 Spend one or more points of fervor up to your way of the blood's level and take an action.\
 Like Sanguis, but roll *way of the blood + integrity*.
-For each match recover one point of fervor up to the amount spent.
+On success, plus for each match, recover one point of fervor up to the amount spent.
 Overrides other active Sanguis traits.\
-Each turn the bonuses decrease by one (one half for the defenses), until the effect fades off.
+Each turn the bonuses decrease by one (every two turns for the defenses), until the effect fades off.

 ### Afflictio
 ##### *Requisites: way of the blood 4*
 ##### Cost: 5 experience points
-Spend two points of fervor and take an action.\
+Spend one point of fervor and take an action.\
 You must successfully touch the target's skin.
 To do that roll *agility + brawl*; the game master should adjust the difficulty according to the target's clothes.
-On success, spend the fervor points to deal three points of damage ignoring armor.
+On success, spend the fervor to deal three points of damage ignoring armor.

 ### Sanguis velox
 ##### *Requisites: way of the blood 4, Sanguis*